tarantool/doc/doc/reference/reference_lua/box_info.rst

-    The output is similar to the one produced by ``box.info.replication`` with an exception that anonymous replicas are indexed by their uuid strings rather then server ids, since server ids have no meaning for anonymous replicas.
+    The output is similar to the one produced by ``box.info.replication`` with an exception that anonymous replicas are indexed by their uuid strings rather than server ids, since server ids have no meaning for anonymous replicas.

-    Note, that when you issue a plain ``box.info.replication_anon``, the only info returned is the number of anonymous replicas following the current instance.
+    Notice that when you issue a plain ``box.info.replication_anon``, the only info returned is the number of anonymous replicas following the current instance.
 In order to see the full stats, you have to call ``box.info.replication_anon()``.
 This is done to not overload the ``box.info``